mike9251/karpathy.github.io/_posts/2017-11-25-sliding-window.markdown

  Evaluating eight crops in one pass.
 </div>
 </div>
-The output of the network is kind of 2-d array where each cell represents a particular crop of the input image with predicted probability (box confidence).
+The output of the network is a 3-d array in which the 3rd dimmension represents class scores (box confidence) for a particular crop of the input image.

 **Intersection over Union (IoU)**
 Metric which is used to evaluate an object detection algorithm (map localization to accuracy).
 IoU is a measure of the overlap between two BBs.